On the phase transition curve in a directed exponential random graph model: Notation and results

 (ii) $q(\beta_{1})$ is convex in $\beta_{1}$. \end{theorem} When $p = 2$, along the line $\beta_1 + \beta_2 = 0$ the function $\ell$ is symmetric around $1/2$.
 It follows that $x_1^* + x_2^* = 1$ along this line, so Theorem~\ref{PropertyCurve} implies $\ell(\beta_1) = -\beta_1$.
 See Figure~2(i).

-As discussed in the introduction, the following theorems give the scaling of the variance of $e(X)$ and $s(X)$.
-Note that we compute this for any $(\beta_1,\beta_2)$, including on the phase transition curve and at the critical point; this extends the results in~\cite{Radin}, which only hold off the phase transition curve. \begin{theorem} Off the phase transition curve,
+The following theorems give the scaling of the variance and covariance of $e(X)$ and $s(X)$.
+See~\cite{Radin} for computations of these quantities off the phase transition curve in the undirected graph case.
+Here we compute the scaling of the variance and covariance at all $(\beta_1,\beta_2)$, including on the phase transition curve and at the critical point.
+On the transition curve, we use precise asymptotics for partial derivatives of $\psi_n(\beta_1,\beta_2)$ to obtain the scalings.
+We emphasize that such asymptotics cannot be obtained directly from large deviations techniques of the type used in~\cite{ChatterjeeDiaconis,Radin}.